 Stark County is home to the communities of Alliance, Canal Fulton, Canton, Jackson Township, Lake Township, Louisville, Massillon, Minerva and North Canton.
 Located just 60 miles south of Cleveland, Stark County offers most of the amenities of a large city with the advantages of a smaller city.
 The lower cost of living provides significant advantages to businesses and their employees, and more affordable housing.
 The Canton-Massillon-Alliance area hosts excellent schools and hospital facilities, and recreation opportunities like access to U.S. National Parks, large lakes for fishing and boating, cultural events and shopping.

 Stark County is nationally recognized for serving as the location of the NFL Professional Football Hall of Fame.
-The area is also the world headquarters for several large corporations including The Timken Company, TimkenSteel, Diebold Nixdorf Corporation, the Kenan Advantage Group, Shearer’s Foods and the new headquarters for LG Fuel Cell Systems, Inc. The county is home to hundreds of other service and manufacturing companies that have all recognized the business edge they get from Stark County’s excellent accessibility to the U.S. market and its lower cost of living.
+The area is also the world headquarters for several large corporations including The Timken Company, TimkenSteel, Diebold Nixdorf Corporation, the Kenan Advantage Group, and Shearer’s Foods.
+The county is home to hundreds of other service and manufacturing companies that have all recognized the business edge they get from Stark County’s excellent accessibility to the U.S. market and its lower cost of living.

 Growing companies like operating in Stark County for several reasons including the availability of a skilled workforce, its transportation hub and low-cost utilities.
 It is is also home to six colleges and universities that collaborate with businesses to help them innovate and adapt, train and prepare employees for jobs in emerging technologies.